ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA security configuration.md

 Complete the following procedure to configure adapter security:

 1. In your data source configuration, set `UseSecureConnection` to **true**.
-For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).
+For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration).

    The adapter verifies whether the server certificate is present in the [adapter trusted certificates](#adapter-trusted-certificates) and hence trusts it.
 In case the certificates were not exchanged before the first attempted connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder.
 The following warning message about the rejected server certificate will be printed: